 We ALWAYS inform the client of the potential for damage to the wires.

-Then we get out our steamer and start as the video below shows...
+Then we get out our steamer and start as this video shows...

 We typically charge $65 per door if you only want to remove tinting on a door or two.